SingularisArt/Website/content/post/note-taking-with-latex-part-1.md

 A snippet is a short reusable piece of text that can be triggered by some other text.

 Then, you have **snippet managers**, which manages the **snippets** that you make.
-There are many snippet managers out there, but I use <a class="center after" href="https://www.github.com/SirVer/ultisnips">UltiSnippets</a> as my **snippet manager**.
+There are many snippet managers out there, but I use
+<a class="center after" href="https://www.github.com/SirVer/ultisnips">UltiSnippets</a>
+as my **snippet manager**.

 Now, you can have certain kind of **snippets** for certain kinds of languages.
 For example, you might have **snippets** for python, while having different **snippets** for **LaTeX**.

-You can take a look over <a class="center after" href="https://www.github.com/SingularisArt/Death.NeoVim/blob/UltiSnippets/tex.snippets">VimTehere</a> to see all of my **LaTeX snippets**, but I will be going over the most important ones in this article.
+You can take a look over
+<a class="center after" href="https://www.github.com/SingularisArt/Death.NeoVim/blob/UltiSnippets/tex.snippets">VimTehere</a>
+to see all of my **LaTeX snippets**, but I will be going over the most important ones in this article.

-## Installing Snippets
+### Installing Snippets

-Like before, put this in plugins.lua, or wherever you keep your plugins at:
+Like before, put this in `plugins.lua`, or wherever you keep your plugins at:

 ```lua
 use { 'https://github.com/SirVer/ultisnips' } " If you use packer